Communautés participantes (à ce jour)

 En savoir plus

-Three Rivers is within Kings County, PEI and was incorporated in 2018, through an amalgamation of seven municipalities and adjacent areas: the towns of Georgetown and Montague, and five rural municipalities – Brudenell, Cardigan, Lorne Valley, Lower Montague, and Valleyfield.
-In 2021, Three Rivers had a population of 7,883.
+Three Rivers is a town within Kings County in Prince Edward Island that was incorporated in September 2018, through an amalgamation of seven municipalities and adjacent areas.
+The municipalities that were amalgamated included two towns – Georgetown and Montague – and five rural municipalities – Brudenell, Cardigan, Lorne Valley, Lower Montague, and Valleyfield.

 Town of Salisbury, NB